lynnfaraday/aresmush.com/_root/tutorials/install/next-steps.md

 You can rename them if you like.
 Be sure to log them in and change their passwords.

+## Your Own Admin

+The Headwiz character is special, and should be reserved for special occasions.
+You should create your own personal admin character to use for everyday game activities.

+1. Create a character from the login screen.
+2. Log in and accept the terms of service.
+3. Log in with Headwiz in another window.
+4. Use `role/add <your character>=admin` to grant your character admin privileges.

+> **Tip:** You can also grant the 'coder' role to let someone access the tinker command to change the code.
+Just be careful, because there's no limit to what someone can do once you give them access to the code (and thus the database).
+See the [roles tutorial](/tutorials/manage/roles) for more information.

 ## Customization

 Ares works out of the box, but there are a lot of configuration settings you can customize to get things just the way you like.
 See [Configuring AresMUSH](/tutorials/config).